Cyclone-Robosub/ExecutiveMainLoop/README.md

 chmod +x startup.sh
 ./startup.sh
 ```
-Note : in the Robot/Rasberry pi the startup.sh should run on startup and build files should already be built on the pi 5.
+Note: In the Robot/Rasberry Pi, the startup.sh should run on startup, and the build files should already be built on the Pi 5.

+Tips
+---
-If you encounter the folowing:
+If you encounter the following:
-1.
 ```
-CMake Error: Error: generator Unix Makefiles does not match with the genrator used prevously: Ninja
+CMake Error: Error: generator Unix Makefiles does not match with the generator used previously: Ninja
 ```
 or vice versa, got to the root of the project, then:
 ```
 rm -rf build/*
 ```
-Then rerun the build command.
+Then, rerun the build command.

-2.
 ```
 WARNING:colcon.colcon_cmake.task.cmake.build:Could not run installation step for package 'InertialSenseSDK' because it has no 'install' target
 ```
-This is fine.
----
+The above error does not affect the final executable.

+Non-existing Submodule Paths

-If you encounter the follow or similar:
+If you encounter the following or something similar:
 ```
 git submodule update --init --recursive --remote
 fatal: No url found for submodule path 'lib/Propulsion' in .gitmodules